Flat affine symplectic Lie groups: Flat affine symplectic Lie groups

-A bilinear map over a vector space satisfying the formula \eqref{SGprodut} is called a \emph{left symmetric product} and the corresponding vector space is called a \emph{left symmetric algebra}.
-To set up terminology we give the following definition. \begin{definition} A triple $(\mathfrak{g},\omega,\cdot)$ where $\mathfrak{g}$ is a real finite dimensional Lie algebra, $\omega$ is a nondegenerate scalar 2-cocycle of $\mathfrak{g}$, and $\cdot:\mathfrak{g}\times\mathfrak{g}\to \mathfrak{g}$ is a left symmetric product over $\mathfrak{g}$ whose commutator agrees with the Lie bracket of $\mathfrak{g}$ and verifies
+Some important geometric consequences of studying left symmetric algebras can be found in \cite{Ki}, \cite{B}, \cite{N}, \cite{M}, and \cite{Bu}.
+Next object will be relevant for doing the constructions of some simply connected flat affine symplectic Lie groups in the following sections: \begin{Definition} A triple $(\mathfrak{g},\omega,\cdot)$ where $\mathfrak{g}$ is a real finite dimensional Lie algebra, $\omega$ is a nondegenerate scalar 2-cocycle of $\mathfrak{g}$, and $\cdot:\mathfrak{g}\times\mathfrak{g}\to \mathfrak{g}$ is a left symmetric product over $\mathfrak{g}$ whose commutator agrees with the Lie bracket of $\mathfrak{g}$ and it verifies